On Existence and Uniqueness of Formal Power Series Solutions of Algebraic Ordinary Differential Equations: Introduction

 \section{Introduction}

 The problem of finding formal power series solutions of algebraic ordinary differential equations (AODEs) has a long history and it has been extensively studied in literature.
-The Newton polygon method is a well-known method developed for studying this problem.
-In \cite{BriotBouquet}, Briot and Bouquet use the Newton polygon method to study the singularities of first-order and first degree ODEs.
+In~\cite{BriotBouquet}, Briot and Bouquet use the Newton polygon method to study the singularities of first-order and first degree ODEs.
 Fine gave a generalization of the method for arbitrary order AODEs in~\cite{Fine1889}.
-By using Newton polygon method, one can obtain interesting results on a larger class of series solutions which is called generalized formal power series solutions,~\ie, power series with real exponents.
-In~\cite{GrSi:1991}, Grigoriev and Singer proposed a parametric version of the Newton polygon method and use it to study generalized formal power series solutions of AODEs.
-A worth interpretation of the parametric Newton polygon method can be found in~\cite{CanoFortuny2009} and~\cite{Cano2005}.
-However, it has been shown in~\cite{DoraJung1997} that Newton polygon method for AODEs has its own limits: In general, there is no bound on the number of terms which have to be computed in order to guarantee the existence nor the uniqueness of a solution when we try to extend a given truncation of a potential solution.
-In the case of AODEs of order one with constant coefficients, this problem can be avoided and all formal power series solutions can be found, see~\cite{FalkSendra}, and its generalization to formal power series solutions with fractional exponents in~\cite{CanoFalkSendra}.
+In~\cite{GrSi:1991}, Grigoriev and Singer proposed a parametric version of the Newton polygon method and use it to study formal power series solutions of AODEs with real exponents.
+Further study of the parametric Newton polygon method can be found in~\cite{Cano2005} and~\cite{CanoFortuny2009}.
+The Newton polygon method has its computational limits, which is illustrated in~\cite{DoraJung1997}.
 For a more recent exposition about the history of the Newton polygon method, we refer to~\cite{Dragovic2019}.
+Bruno presented in~\cite{bruno2000power,bruno2004asymptotic} another method by using a polygon construction and power transformations to derive more general types of solutions such as power series with complex exponents, power-logarithmic series.
+In general, no a-priori computational bounds are presented for deciding existence and uniqueness of those solutions.
+But we want to emphasize that if a certain condition is satisfied by the constructed polygon, such bounds can be given (see~\cite{Cano2005,bruno2004asymptotic}).

+Van der Hoeven gave important contributions on bounding the number of initial conditions needed so that uniqueness of the formal power series solution is guaranteed (which is called ``root separation'' \cite{Hoeven2019}).
+The bounds of the root separation lead to an algorithm to decide whether a given effective formal power series is a solution of a given AODE.
+However, the bounds essentially depend on the formal power series and they can be arbitrary large or even equal to infinity.
+In general, one need to know a finite representation of all coefficients in order to determine such a bound.
+Further study in this aspect can be found in the works of J. van der Hoeven and his collaborators, such as \cite{Aschenbrenner2017, Hoeven2006}.

+In the case of AODEs of order one with constant coefficients, existence and uniqueness can be decided and all formal power series solutions can be found, see~\cite{FalkSendra}, and its generalization to formal power series solutions with fractional exponents in~\cite{CanoFalkSendra}.